4 Buyers Real Estate

 Buyer calls utility companies to plan to take responsibility for utility bills as of closing date.
 Buyer calls phone, cable, electric, and gas companies to turn service to your name as of the closing date.

-Seller will provide a full tank of oil for oil homes and bring a bill for that oil.
+Seller provides a full tank of oil for oil homes and brings a bill for that oil.

-Seller also will get a final water bill, tax bill and condo fees bill.
-You will either see a fully paid bill or get a credit toward what is due up to closing day.
+Seller also gets a final water bill, tax bill, and condo fees bill (called a 6-D.) At closing, you will either see a fully paid bill or get a credit toward what is due up to closing day.

-Buyer fulfills all conditions that are listed on your loan commitment letter.
+Buyer fulfills all conditions listed on your loan commitment letter.

-For condos, the lender will want to review the master policy for the association.
+For condos, the lender reviews the master policy for the association.

 Closing attorney’s office schedules a closing time.